-This journey shows you some of the most well-known and lesser-known highlights of beautiful France.
+This journey shows you some of the highlights of beautiful France.
 Start in Paris, Bordeaux and its surroundings; enjoy a guided walking tour in Bordeaux.
 Visit the wine region, small villages spectacularly built against high cliffs.
-Albi, the town of Toulouse Lautrec, the pink city Toulouse and other highlights are the medieval Carcassonne; walk on its historic battlements, continue to the Atlantic Sea Coast with its ancient fishing village Biarritz.
+Albi, the town of Toulouse Lautrec, the pink city Toulouse.
+Other highlights are the medieval Carcassonne; a walk on its historic battlements, continuing to the Atlantic Sea Coast with its ancient fishing village Biarritz.
 We travel on the high-speed first-class TGV train from Paris to Bordeaux and back.

 Day 1: Paris

 With its great art, glorious architecture, chic shopping, gourmet food and unique street life, the French capital offers an array of attractions.
 We meet at the hotel where we will stay for the next 3 nights.
-To get a broad impression of Paris, we will be going on a sightseeing tour by bus.
-Here, we will pass popular churches, famous squares and historical monuments, such as the Arc de Triumph, Champs Elysees, Dome des Invalides, The Madeleine, the Opera Garnier, the Louvre and many more.
-We stop at the Champs Elysee and visit the Louis Vuitton art gallery on the top floor from where we will have spectacular views onto the bustling Champs Elysee and the Arc de Triumph.
-Back at the hotel we go on a short stroll through the neighbourhood of our hotel and we will enjoy our dinner in a traditional Paris Bistro.
+To get a broad impression of Paris, we will go on a sightseeing tour by bus.
+Here, we will pass popular churches, famous squares and historical monuments, such as the Arc de Triomphe, Champs Elysees, Dome des Invalides, The Madeleine, the Opera Garnier, the Louvre and many more.
+We stop at the Champs Elysee and visit the Louis Vuitton art gallery on the top floor, from where we will have spectacular views onto the bustling Champs Elysee and the Arc de Triomphe.
+We then go on a short stroll through the neighbourhood of our hotel and we will enjoy our dinner in a traditional Paris Bistro.

 - Arrival in Paris

 - Walk through the neighborhood of the hotel